judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

    - The DUT expects to capture the clear PFC packet

 #### Verify SNMP sessions are created across interface with macsec configuration.
+  Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.

 ### Testcase : More usecases and fault handling scenario's
   This testcase covers the various fault scenario's and the expected behavior.

 #### Link flap on an interface with macsec configured.
   MKA session can be recovered from the link flap.

 #### Link flap of a portchannel member interface with macsec configured.
-  * Consider case when
+  Consider case when
     (i) this is the only member interface of portchannel (ii) the portchannel has more member ports, all macsec enabled - and one of the member port flaps.
     (iii) Portchannel behaviour when there is a mismatch of config in member interfaces.

 #### MACsec session cannot be established under wrong MKA configuration
   If the CAK is mis-matched, the MACsec cannot be established.

 #### Config reload done on DUT with macsec configuration
   The macsec sessions to come back up.
   The protocols on top like LACP, LLDP, BGP have all the sessions up.

 #### COPP
+  TODO

+#### Everflow, port mirroring
+  TODO

 ### Testcase : Scale tests

 #### Enable macsec on all interfaces on the DUT